Arpit9110/SY0_701/Domain 8.md

 Risk Avoidance : In this method the risk owner change plans or strategies to eliminate a specific risk.
 The risk owner choses when the risk is too great to accept or transfer.

 Risk Mitigation :  In this method the risk owner take steps to reduce likelihood or impact of risk.
-The common strategy involving various actions to mitigate it when occured.
+The common strategy involving various actions to mitigate it when occurred.